 Several airlines link Dublin and Belfast with many UK and other airports, so flights are not included in the tour.
 You are free to choose flights which are the most convenient for you.

 Cliff at Lyons is a hotel installed in the disparate buildings of an estate village.
 There are between two and six bedrooms and sitting areas in each house, and a restaurant, spa and other facilities are scattered through well-tended grounds.
 Belle Isle Castle is a pair of adjoining houses dating to c.
 1900 and earlier on the shore of Lough Erne.
 It is not a hotel but has been beautifully converted for private hire and features very comfortable bedrooms, lounges and dining room.
 Ballywalter Park is a stately home (see above), and our residence here is as guests of the resident owners – it is very much not a hotel!
-Bedrooms are very comfortable and have en suite facilities (bath, not shower).
+Bedrooms are very comfortable.
 Being historic properties, none of the accommodation on this tour has lifts.
+At Belle Isle & Ballywalter, all rooms have private bathrooms but not all are and bathrooms at Ballywalter have baths, not showers).
+Some rooms are proper twins without double beds.

-There is quite a lot of walking on this tour – walking from drop-off points, touring the houses and enjoying the gardens.
+There is quite a lot of walking on this tour – walking from drop-off points, touring the houses, enjoying the gardens.
 Stairs are unavoidable as only one of the places visited has a lift.
 Average distance by coach per day: 70 miles.